cloudflare/workers-docs/workers-docs/src/content/tooling/wrangler/configuration.md

 ##### Storage Limits

 For very exceptionally large pages, Workers Sites might not work for you.
 There is a 10MB limit per page or file.
+Additionally, Wrangler will create an asset manifest for your files that will count towards your script's size limit.
+If you have too many files, you may not be able to use Workers Sites.

 ##### Ignoring Subsets of Static Assets